gsi-upm/gsitk/README.md

 the Spanish Ministry of Economy under the R&D project Semola (TEC2015-68284-R) and the project EmoSpaces (RTC-2016-5053-7); by ITEA3 project SOMEDI (15011);
 and by MOSI-AGIL-CM (grant P2013/ICE-3019, co-funded by EU Structural Funds FSE and FEDER).

+# Contact

+If you want to contact the developer, please send an email to `o.araque@upm`.